Aniket-a14/Portfolio/README.md

 ## Features

+- **SEO Best Practices:** Ensure that the website follows SEO guidelines for better visibility.
+- **Accessibility Considerations:** Implement ARIA roles and attributes to enhance accessibility for all users.

 - **Responsive Design:** Ensures optimal viewing across various devices, including desktops, tablets, and mobile phones.

 - **Modern UI:** Incorporates a clean and contemporary user interface to enhance user experience.